Konstantiss/fake-news-classification/README.md

       with only the necessary number of rows.
 - `network.py`:
     - Here we compose the final model (woah).
 It's what they call "pantrema" in greece.
-    - In the `transforms` I've used the `Lambda` transforms are used because some images contained either < 3 channels or > 3 channels after their transformation to tensor, and our ResNet model takes 3-channel inputs.
+    - In the `transforms` the `Lambda` transforms are used because some images contained either < 3 channels or > 3 channels after their transformation to tensor, and our ResNet model takes 3-channel inputs.
-    - I use `CrossEntropyLoss()` which is commonly used in binary classification problems, `SGD()` optimization, and `ReduceLROnPlateau` with `patience = 2` optimization for the learning rate.
+    - I use `CrossEntropyLoss()` which is commonly used in binary classification problems, `SGD()` optimization, and `ReduceLROnPlateau()` with `patience = 2` optimization for the learning rate.
 The latter means that if the validation loss is not decreased for two consecutive epochs, the learning rate will be multiplied with $10^{-1}$.
     - [tqdm](https://tqdm.github.io/) is used to show a progress bar when training the network.